Toggle Location Modal

 4. Rejection of the Donated Liver: In many cases, the immune system of the recipient has been known to reject the acceptance of the foreign organ, causing problems.

-When is Consultation with the Doctor Needed?
+When is consultation needed with the doctor?

 1. Fever